-Boyd returned to her alma mater in 2014 and for three years she serves as the 14th and first female president of ASU.
-Highlights of her presidency included getting the university its very first engineering degree program with approval for a BS in biomedical engineering.
-Boyd and her team got the univesity removed from SACSCOC warning status from previous financial instability.
+Dr. Boyd returned to her alma mater, Alabama State University, in 2014 to serve for three years as the 14th and first female president of ASU.
+Highlights of her presidency included establishing the university's first engineering degree program with approval for a BS in biomedical engineering.
+She and her team had the university removed from SACSCOC warning status from previous financial instability.
 The largest freshman class was documented during her tenure.

-Boyd is a nationally recognized champion of education, especially as it relates to STEM disciplines.
-Boyd was nominated by President Barack Obama and received U.S. Senate confirmation to serve as a trustee to the Barry M. Goldwater Scholarship and Excellence in Education Foundation in 2009 and later served on the President's Advisory Commission on Education Excellence for African Americans in 2014.
+Dr. Boyd is a nationally recognized champion of education, especially in the STEM disciplines.
+She was nominated by President Barack Obama and was confirmed by the Senate to serve as a trustee to the Barry M. Goldwater Scholarship and Excellence in Education Foundation in 2009.
+She later served on the President's Advisory Commission on Education Excellence for African Americans in 2014.

-Dr. Gwendolyn Boyd was elected to serve from 2000-2004 as the 22nd National President of Delta Sigma Theta Sorority Inc., an international organization of more than 250,000 members.
-Known as the "Technology President", Boyd helped to establish technology in all facets of the sorority's activities and administration. her four-year tenure as president included a number of transformative accomplishments, including the launching of Project SEE (Science in Every Experience), an initiative funded by a $1.6 million National Science Foundation grant with a goal of promoting math and science for middle school African-American girls.
-She also led the sorority's humanitarian and education advocacy efforts in various parts of Africa, including Swaziland, Lesotho and Soweto, South Africa.
-In 2013, Boyd served as chair of the sorority's Centennial Celebration, which involved organizing a year-long series of events culminanting in a Washington, DC-based convention that drew more than 40,000 participants from around the world.
+Dr. Boyd was elected to serve from 2000-2004 as the 22nd National President of Delta Sigma Theta Sorority Inc. Known as the "Technology President", Boyd helped to establish technology in all facets of the sorority's activities and administration.
+Her four-year tenure included transformative accomplishments, such as the launching of Project SEE (Science in Every Experience), an initiative funded by a $1.6 million National Science Foundation grant with a goal of promoting math and science for middle school African-American girls.
+She led the sorority's humanitarian and education advocacy efforts in various African nations.
+In 2013, Boyd served as chair of the sorority's Centennial Celebration, culminating in its Washington, DC-based convention that drew more than 40,000 participants from around the world.